Creamy avocado crema is made with sour cream, avocados, and lime juice for a flavorful taco topping!

 Guacamole is chunkier in texture without any added cream.
 It includes chunks of avocado and typically contains tomatoes.

-How to Make Avocado Lime Crema
+How to Make Avocado Crema

-Puree the avocado sauce until you get a smooth consistency.
+STEP FOUR: Puree the avocado sauce until you get a smooth consistency.

-Enjoy immediately or refrigerate for up to 5 days.
+STEP FIVE: Enjoy immediately or refrigerate for up to 5 days.

-Will This Avocado Lime Crema Turn Brown?
+Does Avocado Lime Crema Turn Brown?

 Although avocados turn brown once opened, the lime juice in this recipe will prevent it from browning.
-Read more about why it stops browning in this experiment.

-Can This Avocado Cream be frozen?
+Can Avocado Cream be frozen?

 I have personally never tried freezing this recipe and do not recommend freezing anything with a dairy cream in it.

-What Can You Eat This Avocado Lime Crema With?
+What Can You Eat Avocado Crema With?

 Recipes to Enjoy This Crema With: